derekriemer/nvda-notepadPlusPlus/readme.md

 In Notepad++ you can move to the matching brace of a program by pressing control+b.
 To move You must be one character inside the  brace that you wish to match.
-When you press this command, nvda will read the line you landed on, and if the line consists of only a brace, it will read the line above and below the bace so you can get a feel for context.
+When you press this command, nvda will read the line you landed on, and if the line consists of only a brace, it will read the line above and below the brace so you can get a feel for context.

 ### Keyboard shortcut mapper.